 Background and/or Security Investigation required.

 English Language Proficiency required.
+DUTIES:

 The RN assigned to the High Intensity Psychiatric Unit provides a full range of nursing care to patients with complex care needs utilizing the nursing process based on the ANA Standards of Nursing Practice.
 Demonstrates consistent clinical competence in providing nursing care.
 Uses equipment correctly and accurately interprets data.
 Recognizes subtle changes in patients condition and responds timely, choosing the correct interventions.